yb-thai/Deterministic-Finite-Automaton-Builder/README.md

 ## About this project:

-Implement a DFA engine using JavaScript.
+- Implement a DFA engine using JavaScript and Nodejs.
 Use your prefer IDE and run the program, once the program is running go to your browser and use localhost:3000/dfa-engine.html.
 It will render a page with instruction on how to use it.
 There are also 4 set of automatic dfa generate strings for testing.
+- If the string not accept by the the dfa condition it will display rejected otherwise accepted.